This on demand training will take approximately 8 hours to complete.

-This course answers common questions and addresses topics such as confidence intervals, hypothesis testing, trial designs, and methods for establishing non-inferiority.
+This on demand training answers common questions and addresses topics such as confidence intervals, hypothesis testing, trial designs, and methods for establishing non-inferiority.
 This course will increase the level of statistical knowledge of nonstatisticians so that collaborative efforts of statisticians and nonstatisticians on clinical investigative teams can be improved.

 Course Level: Beginner

 - Emphasizes the basic statistical concepts relevant to clinical research

 - Comparable to an introductory statistics course presented with limited use computational formulas

 - Emphasizes thinking critically about data, making valid inferences, and understanding how statisticians are an essential element of clinical investigations

 Who should attend?

 - Finance professionals involved in clinical development and need to interact with project specialists